typescript-eslint/tslint-to-eslint-config/docs/Architecture/Linters.md

 For example, `@typescript-eslint/ban-types` spreads both arguments' `types` members into one large `types` object.

+**A merger does not need to be created if the rule does not accept any configuration.**

 ## Package Summaries

 ESLint configurations are summarized based on extended ESLint and TSLint presets.